llmscript/llmscript/LLMScript-new.md

    }
    ```

-4. For standardized prompts (like MCQ, SELECT, etc.), the JSON structure will include additional fields:
+4. For standardized prompts, the JSON structure will include additional fields:
    ```json
    {
      "type": "prompt",